mgunn001/WebArchiving-SeminarCourse/README.md

 * I realise the process is stuck, or maybe not showing any progress , except there is an icon showing the crawl is running.

+* video from http://www.washingtonpost.com/wp-dyn/content/video/2008/11/26/VI2008112603904.html didn't work here either.

+### Situations or types of pages where you’d recommend this tool over the others
+* WebRecorderIO is recomended when one wants to choose from links in a particular page (either from same domain links or from external links), where as Archive-IT and Wail has the option wheter to do it page and page + etc, which captures the entire links.

+* Archive-It and WAIL are recomended when a user doesnt have to choose between which internal links to be captured and have to capture the entireity either with Page or Page +

+* WAIL is ofcourse recomended when some want to have a personal collection locally in their machines.

 ### Are these Seeds enough ?
-And how can someone use this collection.
+And how can someone use this collection !
-With the Archiving been done on these seeds, I can see that this data is preserved for ever until Archive-It and webrecorder decides to shutdown, And thanks to WSDL Group that i do have the local copies beacuse of WAIL and Warcreate.
+With the Archiving been done on these seeds, I can see that this data is preserved for ever until Archive-It and webrecorder decides to shutdown, And thanks to WSDL Group that I do have the local copies beacuse of WAIL and Warcreate.
+Even in case all the primary seeds metioned above are down or deleted with this collection one can know how terrified was the 26/11 Mumbai attack.
 I can say that these 15 seeds covered almost every insight about the terrible incident that happened.
+But my Collection may not contain the information on recent verdicts or If some new infomartion is being revealed.

 ### Resource Change Indentification
+* I havent noticed any resource with in the seed that is being changed from the point I initially started collecting.